FLASH SALE [LAST DAY]UP TO 50% STOREWIDE OFFER ENDS IN

 To safely connect the turn signals, brake lights, and electrical wiring; a trailer requires a trailer connector to protect the wires.
 The trailer adapter converts a tow vehicle and other wiring connections to a 7 pole wiring connector for trailers with hydraulic brakes.

 What is a 7 pin connector?

-A 7 pin connector is more efficient and has more than three functions.
-As compared to a 4 pin connector; a 7 pin connector can also run the trailer's 12-volt system, reverse lights, and electric brakes.
+A 7 pin connector is a simple device and is more efficient, it has 3 more functions than compared to a 4 pin connector version.
+Not only does it handle the same tasks as the 4 pin, it comes with the ability to run the trailer’s 12-volt system, reverse lights and electric brakes.

 Not to mention, the 7-pin connector can also handle running lights, left and right turn signals, and brake lights.

 (You may not need to use a 7 pin connector if your vehicle already has a 4 pin installed underneath the bumper.)